cybozu-go/accurate/docs/kubectl-accurate.md

 ### `namespace describe NS`

-Describe the information about a namespace `NS` related to Innu.
+Describe the information about a namespace `NS` related to Accurate.

 ### `namespace set-type NS TYPE`